 One perk that might sound strange or worthless is “Detection.”
 What this means is that after you give some supplies to a friendly control point, all lootable containers will be marked in the world and you can even see them through walls.
 This is really useful if you want to farm for crafting materials quickly or if you are trying to find all the water or food at a supply node.

 Like perks, some abilities in The Division 2 are better than others, depending on how you play.
 One of my favorite abilities from the original game, Pulse, returns in the sequel but I would avoid getting it, at least early on.
-Pulse is supposed to reveal enemy locations around you, but the range is so short it feels useless most of the time.
-Mods gained later in the game might improve it, but we’re not sure how far they go.
+Pulse is supposed to reveal enemy locations around you, but the range is so short it is useless most of the time.
+Mods gained later in the game don’t improve it enough.

 For solo players, I highly recommend the turret, and I prefer its basic auto-turret version.
 This little thing does a surprising amount of damage and even better, it can help you flank and pin enemies.
 You can toss your turret if you hold the ability button you assigned it to.
 If you are behind cover and tap the button, you will set it on the cover itself instead.
 The turret won’t fire until you fire or it is spotted, letting you set up a deadly ambush.